GET READY FOR YOUR VISIT

 It’s helpful to know that what was once called ‘personalized medicine’ is now known as ‘Precision medicine’.
 It suggests that better care—more precise and effective—starts with an understanding of the individual involved.
 That understanding comes from taking everything into account, from genetics and medical history to environment and personal circumstances.

-It can get tiring explaining your child’s specific issues and watching doctors or nurses reading up on the condition they have been diagnosed with.
+It can get tiring explaining your child’s specific challenges and watching doctors or nurses reading up on the condition they have been diagnosed with.
 Still, we understand why it matters.

 The more we learn about the brain, body and environment, the more obvious that seems.